Goyo: The Boy General: Plot

 The army arrives at Mount Tirad, where Goyo devises a delaying strategy that will give Aguinaldo and the rest of the army enough time to escape.
 Together with Luna's former soldiers, including former Luna Sharpshooter Lieutenant García, fortified trenches are dug on the slope overlooking the mountain pass.
 On December 2, American troops under Major Peyton C. March arrive.
 The Battle of Tirad Pass begins and the Americans are initially unable to penetrate the Filipino defenses.
 With help from a local guide, the Americans use a secret path to outflank the Filipinos.
 Having just overcome the PTSD he developed in earlier battles, a rejuvenated Goyo attempts to turn the tide of the battle but is suddenly shot dead by an American sniper.
 Learning of Goyo's death, the Filipinos' morale breaks down and they are easily overwhelmed.
 Joven and García's son Kiko flee but Joven falls off a cliff after encountering an American soldier.
 In the aftermath of the battle, the Americans strip Goyo's corpse for war trophies.
 Goyo is then buried on the site which is soon visited Vicente and Lieutenant Telesforo Carrasco, who both survived the battle, and Felicidad, Goyo's former lover and Aguinaldo's younger sister.

 Two years after the battle, Aguinaldo is captured by the Americans in Palanan, effectively ending the war.
 Held as a prisoner of war in Malacañang Palace, Aguinaldo is visited by his former aide-de-camp Manuel L. Quezon, who has surrendered to the Americans on the orders of his commander, General Tomás Mascardo.
 Quezon consults Aguinaldo whether Mascardo should surrender, to which Aguinaldo replies that it is up to Mascardo to decide.
 Meanwhile, Mabini is also captured by the Americans and exiled to Guam where he writes down his own narrative of the war, La Revolución Filipina ('The Philippine Revolution') which notes Aguinaldo's failure as leader of the Philippines.

 In a mid-credits scene, Joven is rescued by Kiko and Eduardo Rusca, Luna's former aide.
 Decades later, both Aguinaldo and Quezon run for president in the 1935 election, while an older Rusca and Joven give a dismayed Aguinaldo a mocking salute.

 Cast

-Other members of the ensemble cast are Christopher Aronson, RK Bagatsing, Carlo Cruz, Jason Dewey, Bret Jackson, Ethan Salvador, Lorenz Martinez, Karl Medina, Jun Sabayton, Stephanie Sol, and Markki Stroem.
+Other members of the ensemble cast are Christopher Aronson, RK Bagatsing, Carlo Cruz, Jason Dewey, Bret Jackson, Ethan Salvador, Lorenz Martinez, Karl Medina, Jun Sabayton, Stephanie Sol, and Markki Stroem, Cedrick Juan.